jhudson8/react-css-builder/README.md

   // the mixin can have any number of arguments provided when the mixin is referenced css.mixin('vendor-prefix', function(name, value) {
-    var rtn = {};
+    // for example only, a smarter impl would eval the user agent to include the appropriate prefix var rtn = {};
     // if you have underscore
     _.each(['O', 'Webkit', 'ms', 'Moz'], function(prefix) {